bfxy/django-piston-doc/source/index.rst

 Workflow
 ========

-The workflow is as simple as:
+The workflow is simple and twofold:

 1. Create a handler
-2. Bind a handler to a URL
+2. Map a handler to a URL
-3. Go places

 Example
 =======

+Suppose, we need to access a blog entry in our database.
+Like any other Django project, the blog contains the database description in *models.py*, handlers requesting resources from the database in *handlers.py*, and URLs mapped to the handlers in *urls.py*.

-Suppose, there is a blog entry.
-Like any Django project, it initially has *models.py*, *handlers.py* and *urls.py*.
-The entry contains a **text field** and a **slug field**, defined in *models.py*:
+The entry contains a **text field** and a **slug field** defined in *models.py*:

 .. code-block:: python

    class Entry(models.Model):
        text = models.TextField()
        slug = models.SlugField(max_length=128, unique=True)

+In *handlers.py*, we have a

 .. code-block:: python